AmpleSense-DAO/eefi_contracts/README.md

 ## EEFIToken.sol

 This is a simple erc20 token contract.
-Note that the token can be minted and bured.
+Note that the token can be minted and burned.
 The AmplesenseVault.sol token is the only authorized minter and burner of EEFI.

 ## Pioneer1Vault.sol